Salon Software Questions

 Online booking lets clients book appointments 24/7, reduces phone interruptions during busy periods, and captures bookings that would otherwise be lost outside business hours.
 It also reduces scheduling errors and gives clients the flexibility they increasingly expect.

-How to set up online booking for your salon
+How do I set up online booking?

 Setting up online booking involves adding your services with accurate durations, configuring your team's availability, setting booking rules (minimum notice, cancellation policy), and sharing your booking link.
 Most salon software makes this achievable in a few hours.